 An "H" signal is output from port R61 under normal operation conditions.
-When a malfunction is detected on the benchmark level Vg, an "L" signal is output from port R61.
-The following condition would generate a malfunction signal:
+When a malfunction is detected on the gas sensor's heater and/or the benchmark level Vg, an "L" signal is output from port R61.
+The following conditions would generate a malfunction signal:

-Benchmark level Vg malfunction-when the benchmark level Vg (gas sensor's signal) cannot be adjusted in the range between 25 and 51 counts at AD converted value within 10 minutes after the adjustment is started, a malfunction is considered to have occurred.
+- (a) Sensor heater breakage-when the thermistor's signal (VT) remains at a level equivalent to 50°C or lower for over 10 seconds, the heater can be considered to have malfunctioned.
+Monitoring of this condition commences 30 minutes after powering on. - (b) Benchmark level Vg malfunction-when the benchmark level Vg (gas sensor's signal) cannot be adjusted in the range between 25 and 51 counts at AD converted value within 10 minutes after the adjustment is started, a malfunction is considered to have occurred.